 NOTE 6—See 35.3.5.4 (Basic Multi-Link element usage in the context of ML (re)setup, authentication, and FT action frame exchange between two MLDs) for the setting of the Status Code field.

-An AP MLD shall assign a single AID to a non-AP MLD upon successful ML setup.
-All the non-AP STAs affiliated with the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during ML setup.
+An AP MLD shall assign a single AID to a non-AP MLD upon successful ML (re)setup(#19829).
+All the non-AP STAs affiliated with the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during ML (re)setup(#19829).

 An AP affiliated with an AP MLD shall not assign, to a non-AP MLD, an AID value that is less than 2n where n is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element, corresponding to each link that is accepted as part of the ML (re)setup, if at least one of the APs affiliated with the AP MLD belongs to a multiple BSSID set.